University of Reading cookie policy

 Conferences and presentations

-• University of Warsaw 2021, contributing to the Summer School for UG students of Italian with a cycle of workshops about Invisible Disabilities and Inclusive Teaching on the topic “Mediazione linguistica e culturale tra l’Italia e la Polonia”.
+• University of Warsaw 2021, contributing to the Summer School for UG students of Italian delivering a cycle of workshops about Invisible Disabilities and Inclusive Teaching on the subject area “Mediazione linguistica e culturale tra l’Italia e la Polonia”.

-• University of Reading 2020, Co-leader of the Hackathon event – a cross-departmental project (SBE, Real Estate, Typography, Architecture and Modern Languages) to embed inclusive design into teaching and learning in build environment professional education and beyond.
+• University of Reading 2020, Co-leader of the Hackathon event – a cross-departmental project (SBE, Real Estate, Typography, Architecture and Modern Languages) about inclusive wayfinding and pedagogy.

-• AULC London 2019, “Linguistic transitions: towards languages for life”, King’s College.
+• AULC London 2019, attending the conference “Linguistic transitions: towards languages for life”, King’s College.

-• UK LINGUA 2019, “Multilingual Language Learning and Teaching Colloquium”, University of Durham, U.K.
+• UK LINGUA 2019, attending the conference “Multilingual Language Learning and Teaching Colloquium”, University of Durham, U.K.

 Publications